e-c-k-e-r/vall-e/docs/models.md

 Classifiers are the final output head / projection layer that processes the last hidden states of a model into a probability distribution for each token.

-Out of paranoia, each head is split for each macro-task (RVQ level, `stt`, and `len`), even though the core half of the model's training was with a single output head.
+Out of paranoia, each head is split for each macro-task (codebook level, `stt`, and `len`), even though the core half of the model's training was with a single output head.
 * It also helps with not needing to do some tricks by setting unwanted tokens to `-inf`.

 ### Text Embeddings